Men's Cruisers ski reviews 2019

-We pre-reviewed some of the Kästle line in January 2018 and decided to include the most promising models in our PROSKILAB review (2 months later).
-The MX84 was among the skis selected and, like its big brother the MX 67 in the Carvers category, generated real enthusiasm among the professional reviewers.
+We pre-tested some of the skis in the Kästle line in January 2018 and decided to include the most promising models in our PROSKILAB test, which took place two months later.
+The MX84 was among the skis selected and, like its big brother the MX 67 in the Carvers category, generated a lot of enthusiasm among the professional testers.

 The Pursuit 800 Ti from Rossignol is a very versatile ski.

-The iKonic 84 from K2 exists in two relatively different versions: the iKonic 84 and the iKonic 84 Ti, which is stiffer.
-We reviewed the first version and were not disappointed.
+The K2 iKonic 84 exists in two relatively different versions: the K2 iKonic 84 and the K2 iKonic 84 Ti, which is stiffer.
+We tested the first version and were not disappointed.

-Dazzling holder of a PROSKILAB "Best ski" award last year and scoring very well in many other reviews, the Speed Zone 12 Ti remains well placed in this selection of the best skis on the market.
-However, it lost a few places on the scoreboard, probably due to the arrival of new competitors, softer snow conditions and slight changes to the ski's structure (the Active Air Core wood core is lighter).
+In 2018, the Speed Zone 12 Ti won the coveted PROSKILAB "Best Ski" award and scored very well in many other ski reviews as well.
+This year, it still holds a good position in our selection of the best skis on the market.
+However, it dropped a few spots in the rankings, probably due to the arrival of new competitors, softer snow conditions, and slight changes to the ski's structure (the Active Air Core wood core is lighter).

 The ski’s main features are the same.
 It is well-balanced, smooth, and performs well.
 It...
 Read on

 The Head V-Shape 8 is a relatively soft ski that will help you progress.
 It lacks some of the liveliness sought after in this category.

 The ski is super fun as long as you don't try to go too fast.
 Lightweight, smooth, soft, and easy to use; it will forgive mistakes and deliver great sensations.